Print

 3. Let the mixture sit for at least 10 minutes so that the flour can absorb the liquid.
 However, feel free to put a lid on the mixture and pop it in the fridge for up to 24 hours.

 4. Latkes can be baked or fried.
-My kids definitely prefer the fried option, so that’s what I’ve included here.
+My kids prefer the fried option, so that’s what I’ve included here.
 See the section above for baking instructions.

 5. Heat a heavy frying pan on medium.
 When it’s warm, add 2 Tbsp oil.
-Take a large spoonful of the potato mixture (about a 1/4 cup) and drop it on the hot oil.
+Take a large spoonful of the potato mixture (about 1/4 cup) and drop it into the hot oil.
+Press the latke flat with the back of the spoon.

-7. Fry until cooked through and brown on both sides (about 3 to 5 minutes on each side.)
+6. Fry until cooked through and brown on both sides (about 3 to 5 minutes on each side.)

-8. Serve immediately.
+7. Serve immediately.

-9. Add more oil, as needed, and continue frying latkes.
+8. Add more oil, as needed, and continue frying latkes.

 Notes

 • The exact amount of flour required will depend on how much liquid it absorbs.
-The 1/4 cup will work for all-purpose flour.
+A 1/4 cup will work for all-purpose flour.
 I usually use buckwheat flour which requires an extra few tablespoons.